canonical/charmed-etcd-operator/docs/tls/managing-private-keys.md

 juju grant charmed-etcd tls-peer-private-key
 ```

-## Reference the Secret in the Charm Configuration
+## Reference the secret in the charm configuration

 To reference the secret in the charm configuration, run: